amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide660OKE_Create.md

    - Then navigate in a browser on your Laptop to the following address:
      http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/login

-   - Provide your mykubeconfig file when requested
+   - Provide your kubeconfig file "mykubeconfig" (generated before) when requested

 - Set up a "Secret" to allow you to pull images from your private repository: